L-Buchholz/project-1/README.md

 1. Validator.pizza -- This application verifies email addresses for user contact and accounts: https://www.validator.pizza/

-2. US national holidays -- This application incorporates all 16 US national holidays into scheduling: https://calendarific.com/
+2. US national holidays -- This application incorporates all 16 US national holidays into scheduling: https://calendarific.com/ _(NOTE: The paid subscription for public hosting of this API is no longer valid as of Feb.
+2021)_

 ## uProjekt screenshot